 A claims-made policy covers only potential claims which have occurred and are reported during the period of insurance.
 The policy has to be active when the alleged incident happened and when the claim is reported so these dates are the key considerations in a claim-based policy.
 A Directors and officers liability policy provides coverage of incidents from its inception date provided that the policy is continuously renewed every year.
 There are unique benefits offered by a claim-made policy such as:

 – Low-cost premium for the first few years because the period of exposure is short.

 – Covers past, present and future directors.

-– Covers prior acts with the retroactive settlement.
+– Covers prior acts with retroactive settlement.

 Directors and Officers liability insurance is a claims-made insurance.
-The quest of the insurer and insured is to ascertain the specific retroactive date from which the coverage would be implemented.
-The policy term period has to be determined using the expertise of loss occurrence forecast or risk factors.
+An objective of the insurer and insured is to ascertain the specific retroactive date from which the coverage would be implemented.
+The policy term period has to be determined using expertise of loss occurrence forecast or risk factors.
 While opting for Directors and Officers Liability Insurance, it is crucial to study the impact of claim-made policy as initially the premium would be low but later on with the larger span of time, the exposures will increase which ultimately result in a high premium cost.
-Directors and Officers Liability insurance provides coverage against error, negligence, misleading statements, acts or omission or breach of duty and ensures reputational and financial stability
+This insurance provides coverage against error, negligence, misleading statements, acts or omission or breach of duty and ensures reputational and financial stability